ECunending/Notes/Web3 Learning Journal/Blockchain Technology and Application/Bitcoin.md

 If **A** wants to give some bitcoins to **B**, **A** uses the public key of **B** to encrypt the message, and **B** uses his private key to decrypt.
 The message should include the digital signature of **A** to prove the identity.
 To sign the digital signature, **A** uses his private key, and to check it, **B** uses the **A**'s public key.
 (Assume that there is a good source of randomness generating public and private keys.)

 # Lecture 2: Data Structures of Bitcoin
+## 1. Hash Pointer
+Hash pointer points to the previous block and contains its hash.
+Hash pointer does not work if there is a ring in the data structure.
+## 2. Blockchain
+Blockchain is a linked list using hash pointers.